-PlayTime Productions Announces its final bow after 43 years
+PlayTime Productions announces its final bow after 43 years

 ‘Just such a gift’

-Actors in third to eighth grade involved with PlayTime learned how to act out an hour-long play with eight to ten music numbers, hand-written by Studt.
+Actors in third to eighth grade involved with PlayTime learned how to act out an hourlong play with eight to 10 music numbers, hand-written by Studt.
 Through practicing, students learned skills like reading and memorization.
 Through traveling, they practiced teamwork and responsibility.

 Kurt Studt, Teddy’s son, said his mother’s touch in every performance was striking, even after she left the company.